-Any voice commanded system should be used only in safe driving conditions following local laws.
-All attention should be kept on the roadway ahead.
+Any voice commanded system should be used only in safe driving conditions following all applicable laws.
+Your attention should be focused on safely operating the vehicle.
 Failure to do so may result in a collision causing serious injury or death.

-When you press the Voice Command (FVR button, you will hear a beep.
+When you press the Voice Command Werbutton, you will hear a beep.
 The beep is your signal to give a command.